 The same can be applied to Jesus who is known to the world through the writings of the disciples.
 Shlomo Pines, an Israeli scholar, and Will Durant, a world historian, both said that no first-century Jew or Gentile ever denied the existence of Jesus.
 Even the early century skeptics never express doubts that Jesus existed.

-There are many independent accounts proving that Jesus was a historical figure.
+There are many independent accounts proving that Jesus did exist and he was a historical figure.
 He existed as a man, his personal name was Yeshua (Jesus), he had a brother named James (Jacob), Pilate rendered the decision that he should be executed (as both Tacitus and Josephus stated), and his execution was done by crucifixion (according to Josephus).

 These various historical sources offer valuable information concerning the life of Christ.
 They reveal immutable facts that the Messiah was Jewish, healed the sick, preached the gospel of the Kingdom, and was betrayed and crucified.